HUDS Leadership

 Barb’s original education background was in business administration, but her love of food and cooking led her to get additional certifications from Johnson & Wales in Culinary Arts and Cornell in Plant Based Nutrition.
 She brings an expertise in forging strong teams and fostering operational excellence.

-MARTIN BRESLIN, Director for Culinary Operations
+Martin Breslin, Director for Culinary Operations

-ROBERT LEANDRO, Director of Operations & Facilities
+Robert Leandro, Director of Operations & Facilities

 Robert Leandro, Director for Operations & Facilities, has been with HUDS for 50 years.
 Throughout his career, he has held positions in General Service and as General Cook, Butcher, Pantry Steward, Production Manager, Assistant Manager, Chef Production Manager for the Harvard Faculty Club, General Manager, Director for Residential Dining, Director for Facilities, Interim Manager for the Harvard Faculty Club, and Director for Operations and Facilities.
 Promoted to his current position in 2010, Bob oversees maintenance and renovations and is the environmental safety and compliance manager.
 Bob renovated 11 of the house kitchens and was integral in the Leadership in Energy and Environmental Design (LEED) Silver Certification awarded to the Dunster and Mather dining hall renovations.
 He regularly consults with University project management teams on kitchen and foodservice facility build-outs, retrofits existing facilities for improved sustainability measures, and is a trusted colleague to numerous design consultant and architects.